skivvyjs/skivvy/README.md

 This will make the `skivvy` command globally available.
 See the list of [available commands](#available-commands).

-## Why Skivvy?

-- **Simplifies your build setup** by allowing you to mix and match easily-configured task packages to suit your project requirements.
-- **Saves you time and effort** by automagically exposing your tasks to the command-line, with no need for messy "plumbing" code.
-- **Encourages code reuse** by replacing sprawling monolithic build scripts with a collection of small, modular tasks that can be shared across projects.

-Skivvy was invented so that you can spend less time worrying about tooling, and more time coding.

 ## The Skivvy workflow

 There are 4 steps in the Skivvy workflow: